nicolgit/Azure-B2C-playground/README.md

 # Azure-B2C-playground
-Azure AD B2C playground ehre test authentication and integration scenarios
+Azure AD B2C playground for test authentication and integration scenarios.

-Objective for this lab is build a playground where test various authentication and integration scenarios on Azure B2C.
+Objective for this lab is to build a playground where to test various authentication and integration scenarios on Azure B2C.

 We will configure a Tenant B2C for the company my NicolCorp company(!) where we will store all customer's user profiles.
 Once configured we will configure the following Web Application: